What is a mortgage?

-A mortgage is a loan that enables you to buy a house.
-Watch our short, easy-to-understand video to find out how mortgages work.
+A mortgage is a loan that you use to buy a property.

 What types of mortgage deals are there?

-- how much you've have saved for a deposit
+- how much you've saved for a deposit

 - the type of property you're buying - a house, flat, new-build etc

-- the length of time you want to be paying off the mortgage
+- the length of time you plan to pay the mortgage for (known as the mortgage term)

-- how much you can afford to pay each month.
+- how much you can afford in monthly mortgage payments

 What is a mortgage agreement in principle?

-A mortgage agreement in principle (also known as a decision in principle) is a statement from a bank offering to let you borrow a certain amount of money, subject to full affordability checks being passed.
+Also known as a decision in principle (DIP), an AIP is a statement from a bank saying that it is, in principle, willing to lend you a certain amount of money, subject to full affordability checks being passed.

 How long does a mortgage offer last?

-Most mortgage offers last for three to six months - longer deals are available on new-build homes - and if you don't complete your purchase in this time you'll need to ask for an extension.
+Most mortgage offers last for three to six months - although longer offers are sometimes available on new-build homes.
+If you don't complete your purchase in this time, you'll need to ask for an extension.

 In some cases, this means you might have to go back through the bank's affordability assessments.